 Calendar of Events

-Building Business Capability Conference—November 2-6, 2015, Las Vegas, Nevada.
-This popular annual North American Conference is co-produced by BPTrends, Business Rules Solutions and the IIBA, bringing together a broad range of professionals who collaborate to provide integrated solutions for enterprise performance improvement.
+Building Business Capability—October 31-November 4, 2016, Las Vegas, Nevada.
+This popular annual North American Conference brings together a broad range of professionals who collaborate to provide integrated solutions for enterprise performance improvement.

 Education and Training